 - Do not change your dose.
 Take DOLOPHINE exactly as prescribed by your healthcare provider.

 - Do not take more than your prescribed dose in 24 hours.
 If you take DOLOPHINE for pain and miss a dose, take DOLOPHINE as soon as possible and then take your next dose 8 or 12 hours later as directed by your healthcare provider.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.

-- If you take DOLOPHINE for opioid addiction, take your next dose the following day as scheduled.
+- If you take DOLOPHINE for opioid addiction and miss a dose, take your next dose the following day as scheduled.
 Do not take extra doses.
 Taking more than the prescribed dose may cause you to overdose because DOLOPHINE builds up in your body over time.